Building a sustainable model

 We aim to train 30 women per year.
 This means 30 women with new transferable skills and job opportunities every year.

 We believe in building leaders from within.
-Because of this we offer leadership roles for those who have graduated from the programme and want to assist in teaching others the skills they have learnt.
+Because of this we offer leadership roles for those who have graduated from the programme and want to assist in mentoring and teaching others the skills they have learnt.

 “Before I attended the barista course I was lacking in confidence and lacking in any basic skills which could prepare me for work upon my release...
 I have not worked for 10 years but I now feel ready to apply myself back into the workforce and to become a positive member of society once again.
 Without opportunities like this it would be all too easy to fall back into a life of crime.
 I now feel confidence within myself and motivation which I’ve lacked for some years and look forward to a more prosocial life now because of this awesome opportunity I’ve been given.” - Programme graduate